Albert0i/DAO/README-cont.md

 Duration: 0ms
 ```

-Aha, not very smart but it works...
+Aha, not typically smart but it works...
+ORM is on your fingertips...

 #### III.
 Refining `findALL` in Redis